 Over the next few weeks, we will take a closer look at the KonMari organization method, also known as the Kondo Craze.
 We’ll also go over the simple steps you can take to implement the approach, and even some local resources that can help with organization and the disposal of the things you don’t need or want to keep.

-If you are considering a new Grand Rapids, Greater Lansing, or Auburn, Alabama home in 2019 let the Eastbrook Homes team help you get started.
+If you are considering a new West Michigan or Greater Lansing area home, let the Eastbrook Homes team help you get started.
 We’d love to discuss our own unique approach to the home building process and show you around some of our beautiful Eastbrook Communities.

 Check back next week for more info on the Kondo Craze, until then – we’ll be downstairs pulling old boxes off the basement shelves.
 Contact our team today and see how Eastbrook Homes can give you more home for your money.